blinov-vitek/kotlin-utils/README.md

-little kotlin utils
+Little kotlin utils.
-now it only pattern-matching, like a scala case-classes
+Now it only pattern-matching, like a scala case-classes